atanasko/Object-Detection-in-an-Urban-Environment/project writeup.md

 #### Improve on the reference

 During the dataset exploratory analysis we can notice that most of the images are taken in urban environment and on a sunny weather.
 There are some of the images on the open road.
 Very few of the images are in rainy, cloudy and night weather.
-Because of this by using explore augmentations notebook we can add some augmentations to improve the dataset like random_rgb_to_gray and random_adjust_brightness.
+Because of this by using explore augmentations notebook we can add some augmentations to improve the dataset like **random_rgb_to_gray** and **random_adjust_brightness**.